Automatic design of Hamiltonians: Applications

-Note that in this example we have limited the range of the parameters $\kappa$ and $w$ to the region where the model is expected to be valid: [0,1]$\times$[0,3] by setting the value of the loss function to predefined unfavourable values which drives the optimisation procedure away from unwanted values.
+Note that in this example we have limited the range of the parameters $\kappa$ and $w$ to the region where the model is expected to be valid: [0,1]$\times$[0,3] by setting the value of the loss function to predefined unfavourable values which encourages the optimisation to stay within the chosen region.
 In the same manner in general setting the parameter values may be limited such that we find the best solution in the experimentally accessible region of the parameter space.